tanglijhu/Customer_Segmentation_project/README.md

 import mxnet as mx
 """

-The instance for running SageMake Notebook is "ml.t2.2xlarge".
+The instance for running SageMake Notebook is "ml.t2.2xlarge" and the kernal used is "conda_mxnet_p36".
 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 IV: Data Files: